Spodoptera frugiperda, Sf 21 (baculovirus)-derived human F13A1 protein Ser2-Met732 with an N-terminal Met and 6-His tag

 Entrez Gene IDs

-Currently there are no citations for Recombinant Human F13A1 His-tag Protein, CF.
+Citations for Recombinant Human F13A1 His-tag Protein, CF

 Setting the standard in quality research reagents for over 30 years